omega-linux/olinux-builder/README.md

+# "synapse" branch
+it is an attempt to bring back ubuntu base

 # olinux-builder
 This is intended to be ran inside a chroot (i normally use cubic by pj singh) On the chroot all you need to do is run "do.sh" and let the script do its thing